Announcement Type: New Cooperative Agreements.

 VI.3.
 Reporting Requirements

-You must provide ECA with a hard copy original plus two copies of the following reports:
+You must provide ECA with a hard copy original plus one copy of the following reports:

-(2) A concise, one-page final program report summarizing program outcomes no more than 90 days after the expiration of the award.
-This one-page report will will be transmitted to OMB, and be made available to the public via OMB's USAspending.gov Web site—as part of ECA's Federal Funding Accountability and Transparency Act (FFATA) reporting requirements.
+(3) A concise, one-page final program report summarizing program outcomes no more than 90 days after the expiration of the award.
+This one-page report will be transmitted to OMB, and be made available to the public via OMB's USAspending.gov Web site—as Start Printed Page 70770part of ECA's Federal Funding Accountability and Transparency Act (FFATA) reporting requirements.

-Recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
+Award recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
 (Please refer to IV.
-Application and Submission Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.
+Application and Submission Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.)

 All data collected, including survey responses and contact information, must be maintained for a minimum of three years and provided to the Bureau upon request.